PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

 ## SQL

 SQL can also be used for bulk uploads.
+However, SQL should primarily be used in the following cases:

+* fix data errors

+* remove duplicate records

+* replace records

-However, SQL should primarily be used when data errors need to be fixed, you need to remove duplicate records / replace records, or your data upload requires features that are not available through the web interface or BETYdb-YABA.
+* metadata upload requires features that are not available through the web interface or BETYdb-YABA

 ### How to insert, update, or delete records